-The power of 3 concept was originally adopted by major, Fortune 500 companies, and can be
+The power of 3 concepts was originally adopted by major, Fortune 500 companies, and can be

 implemented at the small business level in order to increase profitability.

-Most small business owners don’t understand the different between profits and cash flow.
+Most small business owners don’t understand the difference between profits and cash flow.

 Here are some alarming statistics from SBA.gov: